 Nurse Retention Ideas and Examples

 Nurse turnover rates are raising alarm bells throughout the medical world as organizations face increasingly complex staffing challenges.
 Healthcare leaders across the country are focused on identifying effective retention strategies for front-line nurses and aides to address the problem.
-If you’re facing high rates of turnover in your facility or residence, implement effective nurse retentionstrategies that encourage your nurses to stay.
+If you’re facing high rates of turnover in your facility or residence, implement effective nurse retention strategies that encourage your nurses to stay.

 A facility’s ability to keep its nursing positions filled has an impact on its overall operation.
-In fact, low retention leads to staggering increases to organizational costs and decreased quality of patient care.
+In fact, low nursing retention leads to staggering increases to organizational costs and decreased quality of patient care.
 In this article, we’ll discuss some key considerations as you make a plan that incentivizes your nursing staff to stay with your organization.

-If you’re wondering how to reduce nurse turnover, it’s essential to look at the root causes.
-The Center for Medicare Advocacy reports that high staff turnover in long-term care facilities is caused by a range of factors, including low pay with limited or no benefits, physically demanding work, and unsustainable staffing ratios that lead to mental exhaustion.
+The Center for Medicare Advocacy reports that high staff turnover is caused by a range of factors, including low pay with limited or no benefits, physically demanding work, and unsustainable staffing ratios that lead to mental exhaustion.
+Left unaddressed, these issues can lead to nurse burnout, which is also frequently listed as a significant factor by nursing professionals who leave bedside care positions.

-Nurse Retention Strategies
+5 Nurse Retention Strategies

-Recruit Strategically
+1. Recruit Strategically

 First, develop a strong job description that clearly outlines the benefits of working at your organization, like compensation packages, benefits, and scheduling flexibility.
 Be sure to clearly communicate your requirements and offerings so candidates aren’t surprised about the specifics later in the process.